 If you’re looking to upgrade your on-premise CRM solution you’ve probably asked yourself the question, how secure in the Microsoft Cloud?
 Security concerns are perhaps the biggest factor preventing businesses from upgrading to Cloud computing.
 However, much of those concerns are based on misconceptions.
 The reality is cybersecurity in The Cloud is stronger than you’d find in an On-Premise solution.

 That’s why we encourage our customers to upgrade to The Microsoft Cloud.
-The benefit of increased cybersecurity in The Cloud along with the other improvements associated with moving to The Cloud should make for an easy choice, but as an increased incentive we are offering a free Business Impact Report for all customers who make the upgrade to The Cloud by Dec 31.
+The benefit of increased cybersecurity in The Cloud along with the other improvements associated with moving to The Cloud should make for an easy choice.

 However, to alleviate your concerns about cybersecurity in The Cloud here are some tips to make sure that you don’t fall victim to hackers.